I’m not sure why, but ever since I was a child Cornflake Wreaths and braided Candy Cane cookies trigger the ultimate of Christmas feelings.

 - Spray your hands with cooking spray or rub a little vegetable oil on them to prevent sticking.
 You might have to do this several times.

-- To make it even easier, lay a greased round cookie cutter on a work surface and pack the mixture in.
-Use a smaller cutter or your fingers to create a hole in the middle.
+- To make it even easier, lay a greased round cookie cutter on the prepared baking sheet and pack the mixture in.
+Use a smaller cutter or your fingers to create a hole in the middle ro make a wreath shape.

 - Add red candy embellishments as the holly berries before it fully sets and dries.